carlomilanesi/measures-rs/docs/Tutorial.md

-# Tutorial for the library `rs-measures`
+# Tutorial for the library `measures`

-This documents explains how to use in Rust software development projects the library `rs-measures`, composed by the two crates `rs-measures` and `units-relation`.
-To know which are the advantages of using this library, with respect to using other libraries or naked numbers, read the document [Motivation](Motivation.md).
+This documents explains how to use in Rust software development projects the library `measures`, contained in the package `measures-rs`.
+The the document [Motivation](Motivation.md) explains which are the advantages of using this library, with respect to using other libraries or primitive numbers.

 ## Creating a tutorial project